titon/framework/docs/en/packages/cache/types.md

 # Type Aliases #

-The following type aliases are available in the cache package.
+The following type aliases are available in the Cache package.

 <table class="table is-striped">
     <thead>